 Society faces many challenges that demand skilled engineers with the professional skills to face needs of ever-changing workplaces and my research is contributing to inform training practices to make this possible.

-In learning contexts, we look at 'how' students develop skills by studying 'what' actually takes place in student-centred learning environments (e.g. Problem-based learning).
-In industrial environments we are study relationship between human factors and decision making (e.g. maintenance).
+In learning contexts, we look at 'how' students develop professional skills by studying 'what' actually takes place in student-centred learning environments (e.g. Problem-based learning).
+In industrial environments we study the relationship between human factors and decicion making in the process industries.

-We use a range of research methods: quantitative and qualitative (e.g. content analysis, conversation analysis, surveys, interviews) to build evidence to support theoretical developments.
+We use a range of research methods: quantitative and qualitative (e.g. content analysis, conversation analysis, surveys, interviews) to build evidence to support theoretical developments and inform practice.

 At the moment we are studying: